tmtsoftware/esen-prototype/README.md

 Note: An alternative method is to run `sbt stage`, which installs the applications locally in `esen-prototype-deploy/target/universal/stage/bin`.

+## Running the TwinCAT project
+Download the .tnzip file from this project to the TwinCAT 3 development environment and load the project archive.

 ## Running the HCD and Assembly

 Run the container cmd script with arguments.
 For example: